Chromebooks vs Refurbished Windows Laptops: 2026 Buyer's Guide | Discount Computer Depot

 Yes, with important caveats.
 Microsoft 365 runs fully in the Chrome browser, covering Word, Excel, PowerPoint, Teams, and Outlook for most business needs.
 Android versions of these apps are also available through the Google Play Store on modern Chromebooks.
 Companies requiring macro-heavy Excel workbooks, complex Access databases, or advanced Publisher features may encounter limitations.
 For complete Microsoft Office desktop application compatibility, refurbished Windows laptops remain the more reliable choice.

-Yes.
-Enterprise-grade business laptops from Dell, HP, and Lenovo are engineered for 3-5 year commercial lifecycles and typically enter the refurbished market with significant operational life remaining.
+Looking for reliable business laptops at budget pricing?
+Enterprise-grade Dell, HP, and Lenovo systems are engineered for 3-5 year commercial lifecycles and typically enter the refurbished market with substantial remaining operational life.
+Every unit sourced through Discount Computer Depot undergoes comprehensive diagnostic testing before sale.
 DCD certified systems undergo comprehensive hardware diagnostics, component testing, and quality verification before sale.
 Every system includes professional warranty coverage providing documented recourse for hardware failures—the same assurance businesses require from any hardware investment.

 Every Chromebook model has a published AUE date after which Google stops providing Chrome OS security updates.
 Devices past their AUE date become security liabilities: Chrome OS vulnerabilities discovered after the cutoff go unpatched, creating exposure in enterprise environments.
 Before purchasing any Chromebook—especially used or older models—verify the AUE date on Google's official support schedule.
 Most current models launched in 2022 or later have AUE dates extending to 2030 or beyond, making them viable for multi-year deployment.